Kayli/algo2024/python/src/algo2024/a01/readme.md

 # notes

+- task description: Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
+Then print the respective minimum and maximum values as a single line of two space-separated long integers.

 - combinatorics standard terminology
   - combination is a selection of items from a larger set where the order of the selected items does not matter
   - permutation is an arrangement of items from a set where the order of the items does matter